fmuwanguzi/Snake-game/README.md

     window.location.reload();
 }
 ```
-I used a set interval for myanimations and the game becomes incrementally faster after each block that gets consume by my snake.
+I used a set interval for my animations.
+The animations becomes incrementally faster after each block that gets consume by my snake(5+ score).
 This allows for the game to have increasing difficulty.

 ```javascript
     function rePaint(){